Healthy Relationships – Cool2Talk

 As human beings we have lots of different relationships.
 We have friendships, family relationships and intimate partners (these can range from a steady boy/girlfriend/partner to a one night stand.)
 Most relationships have unwritten rules that keep them ticking over.
 We usually have expectations about how we should be treated in our relationships, and how we should treat others.
 For example, you may not continue a friendship with someone who puts you down and makes you feel bad.

 Romantic or sexual relationships can sometimes be a bit more complicated.
 When you really fall for someone it can be hard to see the warning signs of a unhealthy relationship.
 Relationship abuse is on the rise among young people.
 Many young people don’t recognise their partner is controlling or abusive as it can start very subtly.
 It can creep up on you without you noticing.
+It can take place face to face or through the use of technology.
+Digital abuse (stuff that happens using devices to track and monitor someone, to create and share threatening or humiliating content, or as a means of control) is increasing as things like apps and AI develop.

 What Is A Healthy Relationship?